 With green mobility identified as one of the key drivers in the global quest to achieve climate goals, automotive powerhouse Thailand is leading the Asian charge in ushering in the electric era.
 Building on its six decades of competency as an automotive hub, the number one car manufacturing nation in Southeast Asia – and the world’s tenth largest – is taking rapid strides on the path to carbon neutrality and emerging as the model economy of the EV era.
 Even as Thailand’s traditional automobile industry continues to surge, the country’s forward-looking government has introduced incentive packages to attract foreign investments to boost its EV sector.

 Last month alone, two EV majors have broken ground to set up their Thailand plants.
-While Shenzhen-based BYD plans to produce 150,000 passenger vehicles annually by next year, Zhejiang’s Neta is collaborating with Horizon Plus to build an annual capacity of another 150,000 vehicles for the local as well as international markets.
+The plant is expected to start production in 2024 with an annual capacity of around 150,000 units, BYD said at the time.
+In addition to Thailand, BYD started production at its plant in Uzbekistan in January this year and is also building passenger car plants in Hungary and Brazil.
 Another Chinese EV maker, Great Wall Motor (GWM), has a plan to invest $685 million to turn Thailand into their ASEAN hub for EV business, which is slated for completion in 2024.
 While Mitsubishi Motors is investing heavily in plug-in hybrid electric vehicles (PHEV) in Thailand, Mercedes has not only commenced production of its first fully-electric Mercedes-EQS but also the vehicle’s high-performance lithium-ion batteries.
 Meanwhile, at least 50 Chinese EV auto parts suppliers have also set up offices in Thailand.

 BUILDING AN ECOSYSTEM